 The Company accounts for the Investment in Partnerships using the equity method, whereby the carrying value of these investments are increased or decreased by the Company's allocable share of book income or loss.
-The Company recognized income of \$2,549,470 in 2015 and \$3,241,204 in 2014 from this investment.
+The Company recognized income of \$235,861 and \$754,305 for the three months ended March 31, 2016 and 2015, respectively, from this investment.